jennings-nkansah/ansible-cisco-nxos/README.md

 # ansible-cisco-nxos

-The `ansible-cisco-nxos` project provides Ansible playbooks for managing and automating your Cisco NXOS switches and routers.
+The `ansible-cisco-nxos` project provides Ansible playbooks for managing and automating your Cisco Nexus NX-OS switches.

 *Note: The ansible playbooks are not compatible with versions of Ansible before v2.8.*